abdelazizSalah/eJada/Sessions/Session3/HW.md

 * what is the configuration page, and what is the version.
+  * it is a link to a configuration page related to this solution.
+  * version is the version of the solution, as we can have multiple versions each one contains differnet updates...

 * read more about the managed and the unmanaged solution.
   * before talking about the managed and the unmanaged, lets talk about the solution.